-Store cards work best for loyal shoppers.
-If you love a particular retailer and buy from them all the time, using their credit card may get you better rewards than any other payment method.
+- Earn rewards: If you love a particular retailer and buy from them all the time, using their store card may get you better rewards than a general rewards credit card.

 - Bonus offers: Some store cards throw in extra bonuses such as special coupons, free alterations and invitation-only events.

 Cons of store credit cards

-It’s important to consider your credit score, too.
-Each hard inquiry triggered by a credit application trims a few points off your credit score.
-Too many of these in a short span can make you look like a risky borrower.
-Store cards often have low credit limits, too, which can lead to a high credit utilization ratio and hurt your credit score.
+- Low credit limits: Store cards often have low credit limits, which can lead to a high credit utilization ratio and hurt your credit score.

-And remember that store cards are limiting.
-They can only be used at that particular store or chain of stores.
+- Limited use: While they reward loyalty, store cards are limiting in that you can only use them at that particular store or chain of stores.